Azure-Samples/cognitive-services-speech-sdk/samples/js/browser/avatar/README.md

         * Region - the region of your Azure speech resource.
         * Subscription Key - the subscription key of your Azure speech resource.
     * ICE Server
         * URL - the ICE server URL for WebRTC. e.g. `turn:relay.communication.microsoft.com:3478`.
-You can get the ICE server from ACS ([Azure Communication Services](https://learn.microsoft.com/azure/communication-services/overview)): you need follow [Create communication resource](https://learn.microsoft.com/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) to create ACS resource, and then follow [Getting the relay configuration](https://learn.microsoft.com/azure/communication-services/quickstarts/relay-token?pivots=programming-language-python#getting-the-relay-configuration) to get ICE server url, ICE server username, and ICE server credential.
-For ICE server url, please make sure to use prefix `turn:`, instead of `stun:`.
+You can get the ICE server from ACS ([Azure Communication Services](https://learn.microsoft.com/azure/communication-services/overview)): you need follow [Create communication resource](https://learn.microsoft.com/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) to create ACS resource, and then follow [Getting the relay configuration](https://learn.microsoft.com/azure/communication-services/quickstarts/relay-token?pivots=programming-language-python#getting-the-relay-configuration) to get ICE server URL, ICE server username, and ICE server credential.
+For ICE server URL, please make sure to use prefix `turn:`, instead of `stun:`.
         * IceServerUsername - the username of the ICE server, which is provided together with the ICE server URL (see above).
         * IceServerCredential - the credential (password) of the ICE server, which is provided together with the ICE server URL (see above).
     * TTS Configuration
         * TTS Voice - the voice of the TTS.
 Here is the [available TTS voices list](https://learn.microsoft.com/azure/ai-services/speech-service/language-support?tabs=tts#supported-languages)
         * Custom Voice Deployment ID (Endpoint ID) - the deployment ID (also called endpoint ID) of your custom voice.
 If you are not using a custom voice, please leave it empty.
     * Avatar Configuration
         * Avatar Character - The character of the avatar.
-By default it's 'lisa', and you can update this value to use a different avatar.
+By default it's `lisa`, and you can update this value to use a different avatar.
         * Avatar Style - The style of the avatar.
 You can update this value to use a different avatar style.
 This parameter is optional for custom avatar.
         * Background Color - The color of the avatar background.
         * Custom Avatar - Check this if you are using a custom avatar.